 Storing this recipe for remoulade

 Food safety is of the utmost important, especially when it comes to storing leftovers!
-Please make sure you follow the simple tips below for properly storing your homemade remoulade!
+Please make sure you follow the simple tips below for properly storing your sauce remoulade recipes!

 How to store remoulade dressing?

 Store your homemade remoulade sauce in an airtight container in the refrigerator.
 Properly stored, remoulade will keep for up to 2 weeks.

 Can I freeze this sauce?